zero-sh/zero.sh/README.md

 running `zero/setup home.desktop`, it will do the following:

 1. Check for system and application updates.
-2. For each workspace in `workspaces/shared`, followed by in `workspaces/home/workspaces/shared`, then `workspaces/home/workspaces/desktop`:
+2. For each workspace in `workspaces/shared`,
+      `workspaces/home/workspaces/shared`, then
+      `workspaces/home/workspaces/desktop`:
    - Install packages and applications via Homebrew Bundle.